grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ```
 <br/>

- We also need to add another entry for 'scheduler_available_filters' for the parameter `PciPassthroughFilter`.
+ We also need to add another entry for 'scheduler_available_filters' for the `PciPassthroughFilter` parameter.
 Be sure your `scheduler_available_filters` matches the example below.
 ```
 scheduler_available_filters = nova.scheduler.filters.all_filters
 scheduler_available_filters = nova.scheduler.filters.pci_passthrough_filter.PciPassthroughFilter